zigbeer/zcl-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **zcl-packet** is the packet builder and parser for ZigBee applicaiton layer ZCL commands and responses defined by [_ZigBee Cluster Library Specification_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).
+The **zcl-packet** is the packet builder and parser for ZigBee application layer ZCL commands and responses defined by [_ZigBee Cluster Library Specification_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).

 <br />